tim-degroot/PAHMC/README.md

   -d, --debug          Enable debugging
 ```

-If no Output or Log files are specified the program uses the name of `inputfile` with the `.out` and `.log` extensions.
+If no Output or Log files are specified the program uses the name of `inputfile` with different extensions (see [Understanding the output](#understanding-the-output)).

 If you are going to run this program on a supercomputer/computer cluster that uses SLURM for the job management create a script and run it: